Threeasfour: History

 threeASFOUR was founded in 2005 after the adjournment of ASFOUR, a design collective established in 1998 by Asfour, Donhauser, Gil, and Kai Khune, who left the group to pursue his own label.
-ASFOUR were known for their ‘Circle Bags’, considered eponymous with the downtown New York fashion scene during the early 2000s.
+ASFOUR were known for their ‘Circle Bags’, considered synonymous with the downtown New York fashion scene during the early 2000s.
 The collective operated out of the so-called ‘Silver Cage’, a studio located on Forsyth Street in Chinatown, Manhattan.
 Artist Lauren Boyle described the studio as ‘the epicenter of the sort of […] mythical, barely documented period of downtown New York. […] [A] kind of utopian bubble of grungy, pre-internet, pre-smartphone glamor set against the Florida recount, and the chaos of 9/11, and Giuliani’s dancing ban’.
 In 2004, ASFOUR released a capsule collection with Kate Spade, and in 2007 they were finalists for the CFDA/Vogue Fashion Fund, which resulted in a capsule collection with Gap.
 Later that year, they collaborated with artist Matthew Barney on ‘The Guardian of the Veil’, a performance piece exhibited at the Manchester Opera House.

 As threeASFOUR, Asfour, Donhauser, and Gil were, according to artist Shoplifter, ‘able to focus a little bit more on the design, on being a company’.
 Photographer Schohaja told Vogue that ‘Threeasfour are perhaps less poetic [than ASFOUR] but developed even more their message of peace in between nations/religions, using new techniques (3D Printing) for their collections and new media to present their work’.
 This combination of technological development and promotion of international co-existence is considered characteristic of the house, whose Spring 2012 ready-to-wear collection, ‘InSALAAM InSHALLOM’, drew upon the heritage of its founders to envision a dialogue between Jewish and Arabic iconography.
 Taking inspiration from keffiyeh patterns, the evil eye, the hamsa, six-pointed stars, and tallit shawls in order to invoke what journalist Matthew Schneier called ‘the essential similarity of even warring parties’.
 This message – the ‘geometric unification of cultural symbology’ – continued for Spring 2014.
 This collection, entitled ‘Mer Ka Ba’, took aesthetic inspiration from the tiling patterns on churches, synagogues, and mosques, combining Christian, Jewish, and Islamic geometries into unified patterns.
-‘Mer Ka Ba’ is notable for premiering threeASFOUR’s first two 3D printed dresses, created in collaboration with 3D printing company Materialise and architect Bradley Rothenberg.
+‘Mer Ka Ba’ is notable for premiering threeASFOUR's first two 3D printed dresses, created in collaboration with 3D printing company Materialise and architect Bradley Rothenberg.
 The use of this technology to create both the fabric and the silhouette of a garment would go on to become a signature code of the house.
-‘Mer Ka Ba’ was exhibited as a solo installation at the Jewish Museum in New York, which opened with a runway show featuring a 7ft temple designed in collaboration with architect Christian Wassmann.
+‘Mer Ka Ba’ was exhibited as a solo installation at the Jewish Museum in New York, which opened with a runway show featuring a 7 ft temple designed in collaboration with architect Christian Wassmann.
 Whilst showing at the museum, threeASFOUR launched ‘Fest’ during the performance art festival Performa, in which audience members would break bread (provided by Breads Bakery) from custom 'bread dresses' in a combination of avant-garde fashion and ancient ritual.